Abdullakhan110100100/Pixelattor/README.md

 Move into that folder
 create a folder called lambda
 Move into that folder
-Create a file called `lambda_function.py` and paste in the code for the lambda `pixelator` function (add file for lambda function) then save #bruh
+Create a file called `lambda_function.py` and paste in the code for the lambda `pixelator` function (https://github.com/Abdullakhan110100100/Pixelattor/blob/main/lambda_function.py) then save
-Download this file (add code to the compressed PIL file) into that folder #bruh run `unzip Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl` and then `rm Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl`
+Download this file (https://github.com/Abdullakhan110100100/Pixelattor/blob/main/Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl) into that folder run `unzip Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl` and then `rm Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl`
 These are the Pillow module files ... required for image manipulation in Python 3.9 (which is what the lambda function will be using)
 From the same folder, run `zip -r ../my-deployment-package.zip .` which will create a lambda function zip, containing all these files in the parent directory.